 This week we're hearing from Shane Baldwin in St. Paul.
 Baldwin makes his living as a halibut fisherman.

 At first I was nervous of moose.
 I'd hear stories of people being like, "Don't get too close to 'em or they might charge you," or something like that.
 I mean, not that I've gotten real up close and personal, but I'm not afraid of moose anymore.
 But yeah, we still keep an eye out for bears.
 We like to take a Bluetooth speaker with us, make a lot of noise and let 'em know we're coming.

 This week we're hearing from Mary Miner from Anchorage.
 Miner helped to develop “Raven’s Roost” community living space, and is spending this winter at her cabin in Talkeetna.

 This week we're hearing from Kyra Dushkin from Kenai.
 Dushkin is a student at the Kenai Peninsula College, hoping to become an OB nurse.

 This week's 49 Voices features Chugiak resident Jim Baldwin, executive director of the Food Bank of Alaska.

-This week we're hearing from Levi Samuel in Anchorage.
-Samuel is a lifelong Anchorage resident who attends East Anchorage High School.
-He was part of this year's Points of Light Youth Leadership Institute.
+This week we're hearing from Eli Pelletier in Anchorage.
+Pelletier was born in Canada and just moved to Alaska from Denmark a few months ago.
+He attends South Anchorage High and was part of this year's Points of Light Leadership Institute program.